stormid/storm-tech-test-netcore/README.md

 # Storm ID Technical Test – A Todo-List Project

-This is a todo-list webapp written in C# using .NET Core.
+This is a todo-list webapp written in C# using [.NET Core 2.1](https://get.asp.net).

 Show us what you've got by knocking it into shape!